TelentiLab/Omni/README.md

 ## Introduction

-This a public repo to collect issues and feedback for **OMNI**, a powerful browser that harmonizes knowledge, functional significance, population prevalence and available literature at the single nucleotide level.
+This a public repo to provide guide and collect issues and feedback for **OMNI**, a powerful browser that harmonizes knowledge, functional significance, population prevalence and available literature at the single nucleotide level.
 More info about Omni can be found at: [https://omni.telentilab.com/about](https://omni.telentilab.com/about)

 <img src="res/homepage.png">